 With a huge budget and an all-star cast that included Mark Hamill, Malcolm McDowell, John Rhys-Davies, Jason Bernard, Tom Wilson, and Ginger Lynn Allen, the game features over two hours of original FMV footage and some of the most beautiful graphics to grace a video game!

 This space flight simulator put the full capabilities of the 3DO system to the test.
-It is a title that hooks you in straight from the start and made you feel as though you’re right in the thick of it all as you look to blow enemy ships to smithereens.
+It is a title that hooks you in straight from the start and makes you feel as though you’re right in the thick of it all as you look to blow enemy ships to smithereens.

 It has been over twenty-five years since the release of Wing Commander III, and it remains one of my personal favorites – not just as a combat simulator, but as a prime example of everything this console could have been and where it could have gone!